js-data/js-data-sql/README.md

 1. Write your code, including relevant documentation and tests
 1. Run `npm test` (build and test)
   - You need Node 4.x that includes generator support without a flag
-  - The tests expect a database to be running follows, but can be overridden by passing the applicable environment variable as indicated (ex. `DB_HOST=192.168.99.100 npm test`).
+  - The tests expect a database to be running as follows, but can be overridden by passing the applicable environment variable as indicated (ex. `DB_HOST=192.168.99.100 npm test`).
     - `DB_HOST`: `localhost`
     - `DB_NAME`: `circle_test`
     - `DB_USER`: `ubuntu`